 Population and management

 The lynx was once a hunted and trapped in Minnesota, but due to declining numbers in Canada, the lynx has been protected in Minnesota since 1984.
-In 2000, the U. S. Fish and Wildlife Service classed the lynx as a "federally threatened species" and the DNR has been tracking lynx sightings in the state.
+In 2000, the U. S. Fish and Wildlife Service classed the lynx as a federally threatened species.

 Both lynx and snowshoe hares have large feet, for walking on top of deep snow.